Placeholder-Software/wasmbox/docs/reference/code/dynamicwasmasset.md

 :::caution

-Creating multiple `DynamicWasAsset`s with the same `CacheKey` but different WASM/WAT code will lead to unpredictable behaviour!
+Creating multiple `DynamicWasmAsset`s with the same `CacheKey` but different WASM/WAT code will lead to unpredictable behaviour!

 :::